argonautproject/questionnaire/source/pages/adaptive.md

 - Calculated Scores as `readOnly` questions with `initial.valueQuantity` that cannot be changed
   - can be marked as hidden using the questionnair-hidden extension to prevent end user from viewing.

-**Issues for discussion
+## Open issues for discussion

-1, Limit what is returned? limit item group nesting?
+1. Using QuestionnaireResponse with contained Questionnaire as the "container" to pass information back and forth
+    - other option would be simpler list of Paramters but the client will still have to build the QuestionnaireResponse with contained Questionnaire.
+    - (complexity is just shifted around
+1. limit the structural complexity (i.e. nesting of group items) of the contained Questionnaire?
-  *each* contained Questionnaire.item could be a:
+    - *each* contained Questionnaire.item could be a:
         - *a single* question ('what is the capital of Assyria?') or
         - *a single* display  ('Answer these questions three!!') or
         - *a single* item group of *multiple* display + *multiple* questions  ( 'what is you favorite color?', 'what is the capital of Assyria?', 'what is average flight speed of a laden swallow?')
         - *a single* item group of: *multiple* item groups ('Answer these questions three!!', 'what is you favorite color?', 'what is the capital of Assyria?', 'what is average flight speed of a laden swallow?')
+    -  What is the Service going to send in most cases?
+       - We are assuming the adaptive questionnaire are going to be rather short so is this complexity warranted.
+       - On the other hand other projects (SDC and ONC PROs project) are planning to build on this guidance so may be better to not overly constrain.
-1. Scores needed only at end or after each question?  cumulative vs for each q-a pair.**
+1. What scoring capability is needed only at end or after each question?
+    - cumulative(total score) score only at end or after each question ?
+    - score for each q-a pair ?
+    - what guidance if any should be given on how to store score?
+      - as Observation
+      - as question-answer pair  ( how is shown below )
+      - both
+1. Discovery of Adaptive Questionnaire?
+   - see section below

+## Workflow Steps

+The following sections provide a detailed description of workflow and API guidance for the Adaptive Forms Use Case.

+{% include img.html img="adaptive-workflow-steps.jpg" caption="Data Requirements Operation" %}

 <!-- Discovery of Adaptive Questionnaire --->

 ### Adaptive Questionnaire Discovery